On the complexity of Chow and Hurwitz forms

-\begin{remark} For the remainder of the section, the chief example of a polymatroid to us is the support of a multiprojective variety.
-The polymatroids of this form are now called \textit{Chow polymatroids}, an interesting (and proper) subclass of polymatroids. \end{remark}
+\begin{remark} For the remainder of the section, the chief example of a polymatroid to us is the support of a multiprojective variety (and its downward closure).
+The polymatroids of this form are now called \textit{Chow polymatroids},\footnote{This naming is unfortunate for us because we will later associate a polymatroid to the formats of non-degenerate Chow forms of a variety, which are not themselves Chow polymatroids.} an interesting (and proper) subclass of polymatroids. \end{remark}

+Now we turn our attention to multiprojective varieties and their supports.
 To describe the submodular function of $\supp(V)$, we need the following definition.